HATEOAS and Hypermedia-Driven Development

 </div>

-For machine-to-machine communication, HAL (Hypertext Application Language) standardizes HATEOAS in JSON APIs.
-This pattern works effectively in microservices architectures.
+HAL (Hypertext Application Language) standardizes HATEOAS for machine-to-machine communication in JSON APIs.
+This approach enables loose coupling in microservices architectures.

-1. Service A fetches an order from Service B:
+1. Service A requests an order from Service B:

 {